sass/sass/README.md

 namespace, so for example the variable `$name` doesn't conflict with the placeholder selector `%name`.

-Members other than placeholder selectors have definitions associated with them, whose specific structure depends on the type of the given member.
+All members have definitions associated with them, whose specific structure depends on the type of the given member.
+Variables, mixins, and functions have intuitive definitions, but placeholder selectors' definitions just indicate which [module](#module) they come from.

 ### CSS Tree